Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us025/01.requirements-engineering/Readme.md

 > **Answer:** Yes.
 I suppose when a task goes to the Agenda, it leaves the To-Do list but maybe a different flow could be considered.

-> **Question:**When a task is cancelled, is it possible to put it back on the agenda again later?
+> **Question:** When a task is cancelled, is it possible to put it back on the agenda again later?
 >
 > **Answer:** yes

 > **Question:** When we cancel a task, do we move it again to the To-Do List?
 >
 > **Answer:** no

+> **Question:** When the GSM wants to cancel a task, this task can only be canceled if its status is PLANNED or POSTPONED, correct?
+>
+> **Answer:** No, just planned because if there is a Postponed entry then there is also an Planned Entry with the new date.